After Obama win, U.S. backs new U.N. arms treaty talks

 U.N. diplomats said the vote had been expected before Tuesday's U.S. presidential election but was delayed due to Superstorm Sandy, which caused a three-day closure of the United Nations last week.

 Countries that abstained included Russia, Saudi Arabia, Syria, Sudan, Belarus, Cuba and Iran.
-China, a major arms producer that has traditionally abstained, voted in favor.
+China, another major arms producer that has traditionally abstained from votes on this issue, voted in favor.

-Among the top six arms-exporting nations, Russia cast the only abstention.
-Britain, France and Germany joined China and the United States in support of the resolution.

-The measure now goes to the 193-nation General Assembly for a formal vote.
+The resolution now goes to the 193-nation General Assembly for a formal vote.
 It is expected to pass.

 The resolution said countries are "determined to build on the progress made to date towards the adoption of a strong, balanced and effective Arms Trade Treaty."

+The resolution says that if all states are not able to agree o n a deal in March, the United Nations will keep the treaty on its current agenda.
+So if the March talks fail, the General Assembly could vote on it in 2013.

-Jeff Abramson, director of Control Arms, a coalition of advocacy groups, urged states to agree on stringent provisions.
+Jeff Abramson, Director of Control Arms, an coalition of advocacy groups, urged states to agree on a strong treaty.

-Brian Wood of Amnesty International said: "After today's resounding vote, if the larger arms trading countries show real political will in the negotiations, we're only months away from securing a new global deal that has the potential to stop weapons reaching those who seriously abuse human rights."

-The treaty would require states to make respecting human rights a criterion for allowing arms exports.
+"Every day we are reminded of the need to bring the arms trade under control," he said.
+"In Syria, we have seen the death toll rise well over 30,000, with weapons and ammunition pouring in the country for months now."

-Britain's U.N. mission said on its Twitter feed it hoped that the March negotiations would yield the final text of a treaty.
+Britain's U.N. mission said on its Twitter feed it hoped that the March negotiations can agree on the final text of a treaty.
 Such a pact would then need to be ratified by the individual signatories before it could enter into force.